almostengr/gitcheatsheet/README.md

 ```bash
 git pull origin BRANCH
 ```
-Pulls the latest version of the branch from your git server. ```BRANCH``` should be reaplced with the name of the branch, although it does not have to be specified.
+Pulls the latest version of the branch from your git server. ```BRANCH``` should be replaced with the name of the branch, although it does not have to be specified.

 ## Definitions